CURRENT NEWS ITEMS

 Portland Pro-Life Case

-argued a third appeal before a three-judge panel of the U.S. Court of Appeals
+third appeal before a three-judge panel of the U.S. Court of Appeals for the

 Columbia/Willamette v.
 American Coalition of Life Activists, et al.